Captcha image not showing

 I am not that fond of the actual look of the captcha currently, I think a "human problem" is always nice combined with hidden input values to trick spammers into filling out a hidden field which obviously means it was machine read :)

-vp3 replied on at Reply
+vp3 replied on at Permalink Reply

 vp3